 The appointed external confidential adviser shall be independent of Simavi in all respects.
 He/she shall not be in any way dependent on the payments that he/she receives for exercising the position of external confidential adviser.
 Any expense payment to be made to the external confidential adviser will be determined by the Supervisory Board.

-- In those cases not covered by the regulations the Managing Director and/or the Supervisory
+- In those cases not covered by these regulations the Managing Director and/or the Supervisory Board shall decide.

 Mr. Frank van der Endt